 According to the theory of ‘panpsychism’, consciousness pervades the universe and is a fundamental feature of it.
 In a sense, it is a single common feature that connects all things in the universe.
 Simpler forms of life are thought to have simpler forms of consciousness.
 Human beings, as complex as we are, are (according to some theories) thought to be the higher end of this spectrum of consciousness.

 Artificial intelligence has the potential to move into many areas of human life.
-There are both very obvious benefits and areas of the potential hazard.
+There are both very obvious benefits and areas of potential hazard.
 Something that seems key for us to consider is the impact of this on human life and human values.
 It would be a great shame to simply allow the science to run away with itself without any type of philosophical input.
 It is less of a distant dream and more of an imminent future, those who are paying attention to the past and ongoing development should have no qualms agreeing with that.

-I would like to make a comparison between artificial intelligence and an echo.
-An echo can resonate with the sound of a human voice.
+I would like to make the comparison between artificial intelligence and an echo.
+An echo can resonate the sound of a human voice.
 The sound of the echo sounds very much like the human voice that it resonates, but really it is a repetition, as the sound waves bounce off smooth, hard surfaces.
-For all intents and purposes, whatever is said by the sound of the echo is the same as what the person’s voice has said, but it lacks the conscious starting point.
+For all intents and purposes, whatever is said by the sound of the echo is the same as what the persons voice has said, but it lacks the conscious starting point.
 Artificial intelligence is somehow a mirror of human values, at least, a mirror of the values of those who programmed it.
 It reflects the way we think, the goals we are oriented towards.